Rights group: IS in Mosul targets civilians as it retreats

-BAGHDAD (AP) — An international watchdog says Islamic State militants in Mosul are deliberately targeting civilians who refuse to join them as they retreat ahead of advancing Iraqi forces.
+BAGHDAD (AP) — Islamic State militants in Mosul are deliberately targeting civilians who refuse to join them as they retreat ahead of advancing Iraqi forces involved in a large-scale government operation to retake the militant-held city, an international watchdog said on Wednesday.

-Human Rights Watch also says that Mosul civilians are increasingly being caught in the crossfire, and that at least 19 have been killed and dozens wounded in the period from the third week of November into the first week of December.
+The statement from Human Rights Watch also said that Mosul civilians were increasingly being caught in the crossfire, with at least 19 killed and dozens wounded in the period from the third week of November into the first week of December.

-It says the fatalities incurred from IS militants’ mortar or sniper fire, car bombs and roadside bombings, as well as in airstrikes by the Iraqi forces and the U.S.-led coalition.
+The New York-based group said the fatalities incurred from IS mortar or sniper fire, car bombs, roadside bombings and direct attacks, as well as in airstrikes by the Iraqi forces and the U.S.-led coalition.
+The findings were based on interviews with more than 50 residents who had fled eastern Mosul, HRW said.

-Wednesday’s statement says HRW findings are based on interviews with more than 50 residents who had fled eastern Mosul.
+It cited instances of IS militants telling residents that those who stay behind are “unbelievers” and therefore valid targets beside the Iraqi and coalition forces.
+HRW warned that targeting civilians or using them as human shields is a war crime, and appealed on both sides to spare civilians.

 Most Read Stories